Visit to ecobuild India 2013 ~ some stuff good. some, not so much

 Sintex Biodigester for Sewage

-Found this article at Sustainable Design Update about Sintex Industries making a prefabricated biogas digester which turns waste and garbage into cooking fuel.
+Found an article at Sustainable Design Update (the site seems to have disappeared) about Sintex Industries making a prefabricated biogas digester which turns waste and garbage into cooking fuel.
 Nothing new about the technology but constructing a tank has always been the biggest headache.
 Now, you can just get it ready-made and install it.
-According to this Fortune magazine article, it costs about Rs.
-17,000 for a tank that’s 1m³ in size.
-This, apparently is enough for a family of 4 and the payback period is 2 years.
+According to some reports, it costs about Rs.
+17,000 for a tank that’s 1m³ in size which is enough for a family of 4 and the payback period is 2 years.

 Interestingly, most references to Sintex call it a “plastics and textiles manufacturer”.
 I didn’t know they did textiles.
 Here in Bombay, Sintex is to tanks what Xerox is to photocopiers.
 In the meanwhile, not a single Indian newspaper or website had picked up on this.
 Yet…